W.I.T.C.H. (TV series): Astral Drops and Altermeres

 Using the Heart of Kandrakar, a Guardian can create an Astral Drop, a duplicate of herself, when the words "Spord Lartsa" (Astral Drops spelled backwards) are said.
 The Astral Drops are doppelgangers, summoned when the Guardians have to go on a mission and need doubles so their absence is not felt.
 Although a Drop is a perfect physical copy of a person, they possess none of their memories, and have no personality of their own.
-All the Astral Drops make their debut in "Ambush at Torus Filney".
-Cornelia makes another Astral Drop in "The Mogriffs", as does Will in "H is for Hunted".

 An Altermere is an Astral Drop brought to life through the power of Quintessence.
-Unlike Astral Drops, they do not fade away when "Astral Drop" is said; they are actual living beings with feelings, emotions and memories.
+Unlike Astral Drops, they are independent beings with feelings, emotions and memories.
 The concept of Altermeres is introduced in "H is for Hunted" when Will creates an Astral Drop to do her chores (laundry).
-Nerissa soon creates trouble by making it an Altermere.
-In "R is for Relentless", Nerissa tries to corrupt Yan Lin to her side, but can not.
-So she traps Yan Lin in the Seal of Nerissa and creates an Altermere double who does not realize she is not the real Yan Lin until Nerissa tells her.
-In "Z is for Zenith", Yan Lin introduces that living, feeling Altermere to her grown son and daughter-in-law as her long-lost "twin sister" from China: Mira Lin.
+Nerissa soon creates trouble by making the Astral Drop an Altermere.
+In "R is for Relentless", Nerissa tries to corrupt Yan Lin to her side, but is unable to do so.
+Nerissa traps Yan in the Seal of Nerissa and creates an Altermere double who does not realize she is not the real Yan until Nerissa tells her.
+In "Z is for Zenith", Yan introduces her Altermere to her son and daughter-in-law, passing her off as her long-lost twin sister Mira.